julielinx/julielinx.github.io/pending_posts/2020-11-17-46_trees_overfitting.md

 tags:
   - trees
   - supervised learning
+  - overfitting
+  - data sensitivity
+  - underfitting
 ---

 I wanted to point a co-worker to information about overfitting the other day.
 While I've discussed it in entries [17](https://julielinx.github.io/blog/17_resampling/) and [30](https://julielinx.github.io/blog/30_learning_curves_imp_perform/), I realized I haven't covered it in its own entry.
 Since overfitting is such a big problem with Decision Trees, this feels like the perfect time to stop and remedy that oversight.

+## The Problem

+Overfitting, underfitting, and data sensitivity can cause huge headaches after you've gotten through all the hard work of pre-processing, training, and deploying a model because the accuracy of your results won't be anywhere near what you expect.

 ## Overfitting and Underfitting